Midgard serpent

 They set out to sea on a boat.
 To lure the monster out, Thor baits it with the head of Hymir‘s largest ox.
 The monster eventually bites the hook and for a moment they wrestle, until it wriggles free and slips back into the depths of the ocean.

 The rivalry between Thor and Jörmungandr doesn‘t end there.
-According to the prophecy of Ragnarök their fates are interwoven when the world falls into chaos.
-It is said that one of the signs of the coming of Ragnarök is a violent turmoil of the ocean, when the Midgard serpent releases its tale and makes its way onto land, spewing venom into the water and air.
+According to the prophecy of Ragnarök, their fates are interwoven when the world falls into chaos.
+One of the signs of the coming of Ragnarök is a violent turmoil of the ocean when the Midgard serpent releases its tale and makes its way onto land, spewing venom into the water and air.
 Thor and the Midgard serpent will battle to the death in Ragnarök.
 Thor kills the serpent but after taking nine paces the god falls himself.

-Jörmungandr is mentioned in Prose-Edda in the sections of Gylfaginning and Skáldskaparmál, as well as the poems Hymiskviða and Völuspá found in the Poetic-Edda.
+Jörmungandr is mentioned in Prose-Edda in the sections of Gylfaginning (e.
+Beguiling of Gylfi) and Skáldskaparmál (e.
+Poesy of Skalds), as well as the poems Hymiskviða and Völuspá found in the Poetic-Edda.